University of Wisconsin–Madison

-CAIRIBU has various groups dedicated to different urological specialties.
-These groups offer a wealth of resources, expert knowledge, and collaborative opportunities for professionals and researchers.
 See below for the currently existing CAIRIBU Research Interest Groups, or RIGs, which are specialized teams focused on advancing research and collaboration in various aspects of urological health.
 These groups include experts and researchers dedicated to specific areas such as uromicrobiota, machine learning, and kidney stones.

-Uromicrobiota Research Interest Group (U-RIG)
+Uromicrobiota Research Interest Group

 This group includes investigators interested in the uromicrobiota from a variety of fields including urology, urogynecology, microbiology, microbial ecology, virology, bioinformatics, and computer and data science.

-Machine Learning Research Interest Group (ML-RIG)
+Uro-Aging Research Interest Group

-Urolithiasis Research Interest Group (UL-RIG)
+Uro-Voiding Research Interest Group

 Other Urology Organizations

+See below for a list of notable genitourinary organizations outside of CAIRIBU.
 These organizations offer extensive resources, research, educational opportunities, and support for both professionals and patients within the field of urology.
 Each organization contributes uniquely to the advancement of urological health through various programs, publications, and events.

 AUA